mnemonic-offensive/simple-port-scanner/README.md

 - A regular PowerShell script where you can specify target address and ports
 - A short one-liner that can fit in a Tweet

-Both is a simpler version of the PowerShell port scanner found in the [Nishang](https://github.com/samratashok/nishang) toolset.
+Both are a simpler version of the PowerShell port scanner found in the [Nishang](https://github.com/samratashok/nishang) toolset.

 ## How to use